 - ASL is an initiative by CBSE which brings out the speaking skills of students

 - As compared to other Boards, CBSE has a good gap between the Board exams so as the students can thoroughly do the final revision

-- Moreover, most parents prefer CBSE as it is more helpful while preparation of competitive exams
+- Moreover, most parents prefer CBSE as it is more helpful while preparing for competitive exams

-- CBSE approves both English and Hindi language as medium of instructions.
+- CBSE approves both English and Hindi language as a medium of instruction.

 - CBSE is easily accessible all over India

 - CBSE does not include much practical as it mostly focuses on bookish knowledge

 - The syllabus and subjects are a bit longer as compared to other boards.

 - Sometimes the exam pattern is unpredictable